Teachers in Space, Inc.

 Mission and History

 Our nonprofit educational organization’s mission is to stimulate student interest in science, technology, engineering, and mathematics (STEM) by offering teachers extraordinary space science experiences and industry connections.
-Our ultimate goal is to fly teachers regularly into space and return them to their classrooms.
+Our ultimate goal is to fly teachers regularly into space and return them to their classrooms to inspire their students.

 We spark a transfer of passion for space science and exploration from teachers to their students.
 Our goal is to encourage and prepare students to pursue further education and careers in the emerging space industry.